nitzan/ci/_assignments/09_final_project.md

 Write, design and build a blog that covers the topic you explored during the course.
 It needs to contain a minimum of 8 posts, and an about section.

 The homepage of your site will have an excerpt of each post, with or without an image, and will link to individual post pages.
-You will also need to link about to your about section.
+You will also need to link to your about section.

 You will need to create at least 2 templates (page, post), with the opportunity to develop further templates for individual posts.

 Each post needs to include a title, body (minimum of 300 words), at least one image and a social media footer (Facebook like, Twitter share et al).
-Bonus points for cross-browser navigation.
+Bonus points for cross-post navigation.

 All pages need to have consist navigation.